Research - Cosmology, Astrophysics, Formation and Evolution of

 Dr. Papovich's research utilizes data from all of NASA's space-based

-Herschel Space Observatory, and the largest terrestrial
+Webb Space Telescope.
+He uses the largest terrestrial

 telescopes, including the Gemini Observatory, Magellan Telescopes,

 Keck Observatory, and the ALMA Observatory.
-He is a project
+He has plans for the 25m Giant Magellan

-Telescope (GMT).
-He is involved in multiple
+partner.
+He is involved in multiple, ongoing

 international collaborations, projects, and surveys, including the ZFOURGE, CANDELS,